cincuranet/blog/_posts/2008-12-07-228749-making-names-of-entities-or-any-identifiers-in-entity-framework-model-code-and-developer-friendly-not-uppercase.md

 ---
+title: |
-title: "Making names of entities (or any identifiers) in Entity Framework model \"code and developer friendly\" (= not uppercase)"
+  Making names of entities (or any identifiers) in Entity Framework model "code and developer friendly" (= not uppercase)
 date: 2008-12-07T17:55:00Z
 tags:
   - .NET